 Although it is important to keep your home semi-warm while you are away, you probably don’t want your furnace heating an empty house and increasing utility bills!
 We recommend turning your thermostat down to 60 degrees.
 At this temperature, your furnace will turn on when needed but will not over-work itself.

 Other Recommendations While You’re Away this Winter

 Before you go on vacation, it is very important you make sure your furnace is running safely and efficiently.
 Because your system will be running without you there, you want to make sure your system is safe and is not causing any fire hazards.
 Before you leave your home, make sure you complete the following tasks:

 - Note any strange noises coming from unit

 - Contact your local HVAC contractor to schedule maintenance

 Although it is rare for winters in Maryland and Washington, DC to be frigid, it is important to have a trusted neighbor or relative check on your home several times while you are away.
 If temperatures are below 20 degrees for an extended amount of time, you want someone you trust to make sure there is no water damage while you are away.
 If there is damage spotted, have your home caretaker let you know right away.

-Learn More from Michael Bonsby HVAC & Plumbing
+Learn More from Michael Bonsby HVAC, Plumbing & Electrical

-Before you leave your home for an extended amount of time this winter, schedule maintenance with Michael Bonsby HVAC & Plumbing.
+Before you leave your home for an extended amount of time this winter, schedule maintenance with Michael Bonsby HVAC, Plumbing & Electrical.
 We can make sure your furnace will run safely before you leave your home so you can worry less while you are away.